robert-mccarthy-ca/modern-druid/README.md

 *   **Primary Revenue (Carbon Credits):** The permanent sequestration of CO₂ is verified and sold as high-value carbon removal credits on the voluntary market (e.g., Puro.earth).
 This is the project's financial anchor.
 *   **Secondary Revenue (Product Sales):** Bulk biochar is sold as a soil amendment to farmers, vineyards, and landscapers.
 "Pre-charged" biochar (saturated with nutrients and microbes) commands a premium price for horticultural use.
 *   **Tertiary Revenue (Soil Carbon):** The project generates additional, verified credits from the growth of soil organic carbon, further boosted by biochar application.
 *   **On-Farm Investment:** The 50% of biochar retained on the project lands is not a cost; it is a direct investment in future yield, water resilience, and reduced input costs, compounding the system's productivity.
+Turning our soils into a modern analog of Terra Preta.

 ---